 “A question came up the other day about the expiration of helmets.
 I’ve always followed the “5 year rule” and retired a helmet after the manufacture date inside the helmet (that is, assuming I haven’t fallen on it before then ;-).

 A friend says that the 5 years starts when the helmet comes out of a climate-controlled environment.
-So if in September ’10, you buy a helmet manufactured July ’10, and you keep that helmet in a closet in your air-conditioned home until July ’12, you can continue wearing it until July ’17.
+So if in September ’10, you buy a helmet manufactured July ’10, and you keep that helmet in a closet in your air conditioned home until July ’12, you continue wearing it until July ’17.

 What do you think about this?
-Her argument is that the materials don’t start to deteriorate until they’re exposed to heat & use.”
+Her argument is that the materials don’t start to deteriorate until they’re exposed to heat and use.”

-Samshield Helmets: The 5 year rule applies, starting at the date of manufacture.
+Samshield Helmets: The 5 year rule expires, starting the date of manufacture.
 So July 2010, July 2015.
-The rider is the only one to know that she/he kept the helmet in the closet.
-So the advise is to follow the 5 years from date of manufacture rule.
+The rider is the only one to know that she/he kept the helmet in the closet, So the advice is to follow the 5 years from manufacture rule.

 Troxel Helmets: Troxel recommends replacing a helmet 5 years from the date of purchase from a retail store.

 GPA: We do recommend to change the helmet every 5 years, IT IF DID NOT HAVE FALLS OR SHOCKS, and if it has been properly used and taken care of.
 The helmet materials do not get affected until it starts to be worn.